pyblosxom/pyblosxom/docs/dev_writing_plugins.rst

 Each callback passes in arguments through a single dictionary.
 Each callback passes in different arguments and expects different return values.
-Check the architecture chapter for a list of all the callbacks that are available, their arguments, and return values.
+Check the doc:`dev_architecture <architecture>` chapter for a list of all the callbacks that are available, their arguments, and return values.

 .. _writing-an-entryparser: